Connection method overview

 Connecting to a cluster

-When connecting to a Kubernetes cluster, the user logs in to Yandex Identity and Access Management and is granted access based on the assigned role.
-To log in, you must install the Yandex Cloud command-line interface (CLI).
+When connecting to a Kubernetes cluster, the user logs in to Yandex Identity and Access Management and gets access permissions based on the assigned role.
+To log in, install the Yandex Cloud command-line interface (CLI).

 If you do not have the Yandex Cloud CLI installed yet, install and initialize it.